 The tighter the team, the better the outcome.
 This makes sense for most businesses, but it is uniquely important when it comes to coding software.
 It being such a technical skill, most people aren’t able to fully grasp the work that is being done.
 How can you know whether the coders are actually doing what they claim?
 This is less of a concern if you get regular updates and understand the coding language yourself.
 But until you have a good understanding of the team you’re working with, what motivates them, and how they work best, you won’t be able to identify where the waste is in the process.
 Watch our video to get a feel for where to start.

 I’m a workflow fanatic.
 I really love it.
-Nothing makes me happier than looking at a team of people and a goal that we’re trying to achieve and working out how best to shape a workflow that gets the best out of people in the team and try to get the best outcome for the lowest cost effectively.
+Nothing makes me happier than looking at a team of people and a goal that we’re trying to achieve and working out how best to shape a workflow that gets the the best out of people in the team and tries to get the best outcome for the lowest cost effectively.

-We’re going to be talking about a few things today.
 First of all we’re going to be talking about waste in software development.
 I’m going to talk about what waste is and why you should really understand waste in the context of your business, whether it is projects or just day to day operations.

 I’m going to be talking about software development methodologies, how it is that we do what we do.
 There are so many different ways you can run a project from small to large and depending on the stakeholders involved, you may need to completely tear up an old process and go with a new one.
 So I’ll talk about the context that you’re working in and how the methodology you use has a real impact there.